cterdam/dotfiles/README.md

   - This should also install Python3, Jupyter, among [other packages](https://docs.anaconda.com/anaconda/packages/pkg-docs/).

+  - Note: Switching to miniforge instead.
+Use brew to install

 - Install [Java](https://www.oracle.com/java/technologies/downloads/).

   - At time of writing, Java 17 is the latest LTS version.